Phaetec/pogo-cruncher/.github/ISSUE_TEMPLATE.md

 Are there any other errors?
 Paste them here:

 ```
-# more output, which could be helpful
+# more output, which could be useful
 ```

 ---

 ### Description
+Describe your problem here. (and delete this line)